-7. Once all the groups have had a chance to present, answer the following questions:

-a.
-Did some of the circumstances make it easier to say something or do something?
+7. Once all the groups have had a chance to present, answer the following questions: a.
+Did some of the circumstances make it easier to say something or do something? b.
+Now that you have soon the rele-plays, how important do you think it is to stand b.

-b.
 Now that you have seen the role-plays, how important do you think it is to stand up to bullying?

-6Adapted from the Role Play Rubric found at https://i.pinimg.com/originals/d9/98/fd/d998fda3fbd3a04946c8d28c758e08f6.jpg
+$^{^6} A dapted from the Role Play Rubric found at https://i.pinimg.com/originals/d9/98/fd/d998fda3fbd3a04946c8d28c758e08f6.jpg$